jack-blackson/ioBroker.meteoalarm/README.md

 |Orange|The weather is dangerous.
 Unusual meteorological phenomena have been predicted.
 Damage and accidents are likely.
 Be very attentive and careful and keep up to date with the expected meteorological conditions. |
 |Red|The weather is very dangerous.
 Unusually intense meteorological phenomena were predicted.
 Extreme damage and accidents, often over large areas, threaten life and property. |

+## Notifications
+It is possible to let the adapter send you the notifications by mail, telegram, signal or pushover.

+* Signal: Please first install the signal adapter.
+Then hit "activate" and choose the correct instance.
+* Mail: Please first install the email adapter.
+Then hit "activate" and choose the correct instance.
+Furthermore, enter the email address where the warning should be sent to
+* Pushover: Please first install the pushover adapter.
+Then hit "activate" and choose the correct instance.
+* Telegram: Please first install the telegram adapter.
+Then hit "activate" and choose the correct instance.

 ## Supported countries
 * Austria
 * Germany